janreerink/CarND-PID-Control-Project/README.md

 ## Discussion of PID value tuning

 The values were manually tuned, initially only for control of steering angles.
 The I-term was set to 0 (no reason to assume a bias), P and D were set to very small values and then modified.
-Some testing showed that a trade-off between sensitvity to corrections in curves and prevention of oscillations was required.
+Some testing showed that a trade-off between sensitvity to errors and prevention of oscillations was required: higher values for the P-parameter improved the controller's ability to react to curves but also increased oscillations.
+The D-term was useful for reducing oscillations.

 To increase speed a second controller for throttle was added.
 Here the proportional correction of speed in situation with high error (curves) was important.
 The higher speed also required some tweaking of the steering-controller parameters.